nortikin/sverchok/docs/contributing/node_api.rst

 There are several nodes which generate dynamic properties - List Levels and Switcher nodes.
-Dynamic properties are properties which are generated dependently on the size of input data.
-Best way to generate dynamic properties is to use PropertyGroups together with Collection properties.
+Dynamic properties are properties which are generated depending on the size of input data.
+The best way to generate dynamic properties is to use PropertyGroups together with Collection properties.
 Displaying such properties is possible with for loop inside UI code.
-Right place to upgrade properties is ``process`` method.
+The right place to upgrade properties is in the ``process`` method.

 .. warning::

-   Dynamic properties should always store changed by user values even if they are not displayed anymore.
+   Dynamic properties should always store values changed by the user, even if they are not displayed anymore.
 Otherwise it will lead to degradation of node tree "code".
-Whenever properties will be removed and restored a user always should repeat his choice what is quite unexpected.
+Otherwise, whenever properties are removed and restored a user would always be forced to repeat choices - this is quite unexpected and time consuming.

-   Also in future generation of properties inside ``process`` method should move to some another method because ``process`` method should become an abstract method.
+   In the future the generation of properties (currently done from inside ``process`` method) should move to some other method because the ``process`` method itself should become an abstract method.

 Creating Node Buttons
 ---------------------

-There are 4 places where node can show its properties:
+There are 4 places where a node can show its properties:

   1. Node interface
   2. Node tab of the Property panel of the Node editor
-  3. Tool tab of the Property panel of the 3d View port editor
+  3. Tool tab of the Property panel of the 3d Viewport editor
   4. Context menu

-Node interface is appropriate place for adding properties which are used regularly during work with a node tree.
+The Node interface is the appropriate place for adding properties which are used regularly during work with a node tree.
 They should be defined in ``sv_draw_buttons`` method which expects ``context`` and ``layout`` arguments.

-Property panel of the Node editor is good place for showing properties which are rarely changed or should be changed only once.
-Its possible to do in ``sv_draw_buttons_ext`` method which expects ``context`` and ``layout`` arguments.
+The Property panel of the Node editor is a good place for showing properties which are rarely changed or should be changed only once.
+To make properties appear on that panel place them inside a ``sv_draw_buttons_ext`` method, this method also expects ``context`` and ``layout`` arguments.